NFL on CBS: The Fog Bowl and the first Turkey Leg Award

-On New Year's Eve, 1988, CBS was at Chicago's Soldier Field for a playoff game between the Philadelphia Eagles and Bears.
-During the 2nd quarter, a dense fog rolled over, cutting visibility to about 15–20 yards for the rest of the game.
+On New Year's Eve, 1988, CBS was at Chicago's Soldier Field for a playoff game between the Philadelphia Eagles and Chicago Bears.
+During the second quarter, a dense fog rolled over, cutting visibility to about 15–20 yards for the rest of the game.
 Television and radio announcers, and the fans in the stadium had trouble seeing what was happening on the field.
 A CBS helicopter providing aerial coverage for the game was forced to land.
 Terry Bradshaw, who was working the game with Verne Lundquist, later said he was more frustrated than at any time when he was a player.

 For the Thanksgiving game broadcasts on November 23, 1989, John Madden awarded the first "Turkey Leg Award", for the annual game's most valuable player.
 Reggie White of the Philadelphia Eagles was the first recipient of the honor for his part in what would become known as Bounty Bowl I. The gesture was seen mostly as a humorous gimmick relating to Madden's famous multi-legged turkeys served on Thanksgiving.
 Since then, however, the award has gained subtle notoriety, and currently, each year an MVP has been chosen for both the CBS and Fox games.
 When CBS returned to the NFL in 1998, the network introduced their own award, the "All-Iron Award."